 The recording process isn’t your last job when doing vocals.
 After they are recorded there is a whole other kind of job to be done – mixing and processing.

-The first thing to take care for is the EQ (Equalizer).
+The first thing to take care of is the EQ (Equalizer).
 Using two EQs is a great idea.
 Use the first one to clean up anything that is bothering you in the mix and take out rumbles and hisses that you missed hearing when recording.
 The second EQ can be used with a plugin that gives a character to your vocals.

 The second thing I want to talk about is compression.
 It is used to level off peaks and/or to bring breaths or nuances higher in the mix if you want to add a little sparkle to your mix.